roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

+===

- ****** The Baby Carriage Tales Ch.
-02 ****** byJust_Plain_Bob© When Tyrone said, "Let's do her next" as Helen walked down the street he caught me by surprise.
+When Tyrone said, "Let's do her next" as Helen walked down the street he caught me by surprise.
 I figured that what we had done with Sandy was a one time thing.
 "Wait here" Tyrone said, "I'll be right back" He came back a moment later and handed me a bottle with an eyedropper in it.
 "You need to dose their coffee as soon as you get them in the backyard and then call me on my cell and I'll take it from there."

  I spent all that day waiting for a cop car to pull up in front of my house.
 When that didn't happen I braced myself for a visit from Sandy's outraged husband and when that didn't happen either I began to think that maybe we had gotten away with it.
 But I was still shaky enough that I didn't make a move on Helen for a couple of days.
 I had no idea how I was going to get Helen in the backyard, I thought about it for two days before deciding that simple usually works best.
 I made sure that I was working in the yard when she came by on Thursday morning.